-If your dog suffers from severe allergies or allergic reactions to things around them, then you know how hard it is to watch them go through that pain.
+If your dog or emotional support animal suffers from severe allergies or allergic reactions to things around them, then you know how hard it is to watch them go through that pain.
 However, there is a solution: Benadryl for dogs.

 First Things First, Is Benadryl for Dogs Safe?

 Benadryl contains an active ingredient called diphenhydramine that is safe for your pet to ingest, unlike other cold, sinus, and antihistamine drugs.

 Its purpose is to help alleviate the symptoms of allergies, allergic reactions, anxiety, motion sickness, bites, and much more to give your dog a more relaxed and stress-free lifestyle.

 As with any new medication, however, it always pays to observe your dog closely after the dosage has been given for the first few hours.
 The reason being is that they may suffer from symptoms that occur with the medication, or it may, in fact, irritate the dog’s skin and cause their allergic reaction to get worse.
 Some dogs can be allergic to benadryl and will cause more problems.
 While it can be very safe if given the correct amounts.
 If you overdose your dog it could be deadly.

 The dosage of Benadryl you should give your pet will depend on its size.
 The easiest way to achieve this is to speak to your local veterinarian or following the guidelines of the chart below.

 |SIZE OF THE DOG||DOSAGE OF BENADRYL|